Superkikim/casambi-bt-hass/README.md

 ### Listening to Events
 You can monitor these events in Developer Tools → Events → Listen to events by entering `casambi_bt_switch_event` as the event type.

+### Important Notes for Switch Events

+#### Message Types
+- **Message Type 8**: Valid button press/release events with correct button index and unit ID
+- **Message Type 16**: Currently unknown status reporting - can be safely ignored

+#### Finding Your Switch Configuration
+To identify your switch's unit ID:
+1. Open the Casambi app
+2. Go to More → Switches
+3. Select your switch
+4. Tap Details → Note the Unit ID

+**Button Numbering**: The Casambi app displays buttons starting from 1, but Home Assistant events use 0-based indexing.
+For example:
+- Button 1 in Casambi app = Button 0 in Home Assistant events
+- Button 2 in Casambi app = Button 1 in Home Assistant events

+#### Handling Duplicate Events
+The Casambi protocol may send multiple duplicate event packets for reliability.
+You'll need to implement debouncing in your automations to handle this.
+See the example automation above which includes a 2-second cooldown period to prevent duplicate triggers.

 # Home Assistant integration for Casambi using Bluetooth